-- B. A barrier to integration? - Position in Uganda until 2009 : very strong position against dual nationalities: - Sect.
-19(1) principle of prohibition of dual nationalities for Ugandan citizens - Section 19 (2) : automatic loss of nationality of Uganda for national older than 18 y. who voluntary acquires the citizenship of another country (except through marriage) - Sect.
-19(3): obligation for foreigner who becomes a citizen of Uganda by registration to renounce his other citizenship (if not : person ceases to be a citizen of Uganda)
+- Position in Uganda until 2009 : very strong position against dual nationalities: - Sect.
+19(1) principle of prohibition of dual nationalities for Ugandan citizens - Section 19 (2): automatic loss of nationality of Uganda for national older than 18 y. who voluntary acquires the citizenship of another country (except through marriage) - Sect.
+19(3): obligation for foreigner who becomes a citizen of Uganda by registration to renounce his other citizenship Nationality Law 2013-14 67